ackens/-godot-gj-api/README.md

 * Some functions have been merged
 * URLs are now percent encoded

+The old plugin is still available with all of its documentation in this repository.

 **Installing**
 1. Download the repository
 2. Create the "addons" folder in the root (res://) of your project